Diamondbacks vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco has collected 84 hits with 20 doubles, two triples, nine home runs and 28 walks.
-He has driven in 37 runs with 25 stolen bases.
+- Franco has 85 hits with 20 doubles, two triples, nine home runs, 28 walks and 37 RBI.
+He's also stolen 25 bases.

 Franco Recent Games